Deakin Law Clinic

 What is Deakin Law Clinic?

-The Deakin Law Clinic is a community legal service that provides legal placements for advanced students of Deakin Law School.
+The Deakin Law Clinic provides legal placement for advanced students of Deakin Law School.
 Under the supervision of qualified legal practitioners, the Deakin Law Clinic offers opportunities for students to build the legal skills that underpin their academic training in one of the following practice areas:

 - Civil and Commercial Law